My Top Packing-To-Move Hacks

 Ask for it, and you will definitely get it.

-4. Know when to get the pros in
+4. Know when to call in the pros

 Even if you have an abundant supply of friends available to help you move, there are times when you’ll want to hire the pros for at least some of the heavy lifting.
 Examples include: